daverbk/jmc/13-collections/readme.md

 * `O(1)`* - amortized (as in the worst case scenario it will take `O(n)` if the rehashing of all elements is required when the `Initial Capacity` is reached)

+#### When creating `hashCode()`

+1. It should be very fast to compute
+2. It should produce a consistent result each time it's called
+3. Objects that are considered equal should produce the same hashCode
+4. Values used in the calculation should not be mutable

 #### `TreeSet`

 ##### Time complexity